-- Meet or exceed applicable legal requirements of medical/health information privacy. - Protect transmissions, including patient e-mail, prescriptions, and laboratory results securely. - Implement measures for prescribing to uphold patient safety in the absence of traditional physical examination, guaranteeing that the identity of the patient and provider is clearly established and that detailed documentation for the clinical evaluation & resulting prescription is enforced and independently kept.
+- Establish an appropriate physician-patient relationship including informed consent, identification, verification & authentication of location for both parties, and disclosure of applicable credentials. - Have an emergency plan for referral to an acute care facility or ER. - Provide continuity of care in which a patient can seek follow-up care or information. - Establish a medical record that includes copies of all patient-related electronic communications, prescriptions, laboratory and test results, evaluations and consultations, records of past care, informed consent and instructions.
+Such record must be accessible and documented for both the physician and the patient consistent with all established laws and regulations governing patient healthcare records. - Meet or exceed applicable legal requirements of medical/health information privacy. - Protect transmissions, including patient e-mail, prescriptions, and laboratory results securely. - Implement measures for prescribing to uphold patient safety in the absence of tradition physical examination, guaranteeing that the identity of the patient and provider is clearly established and that detailed documentation for the clinical evaluation & resulting prescription is enforced and independently kept.
 Integration with e-Prescription services that help assure informed, accurate and prevention of errors are preferable. - Use the same ethical and professional standards for care provided electronically as s/he does for in-person care.
-We believe that everyone should have a medical home they can access in person if a telemedicine visit is not adequate to provide the standard of care. - Ideally, establishing a patient-physician relationship means meeting in-person before a telemedicine appointment.
-While this is not always possible we believe it provides the best quality of care.